Recipe writing jobs online – Make money selling recipes from today

 2. Sell recipes for money to magazines

-You can submit recipes online to these magazines that pay for home recipes:
+You can submit recipes for money (online) to these magazines that pay for home recipes:

 - Taste of Home: Holidays are around the corner, and this is the best time to approach them.
 They have several contests throughout the year (especially this time around) where you can submit recipes and win awesome prices.

 - Cuisine at Home: If you have a unique way of solving a cooking problem, they pay up to $100 for it.
 So, submit your recipe or any amazing kitchen tip.